Information & FAQs

 No driving days

-On tours lasting longer than six days, there will be a day on which we will may hire transport for the day, or it will be a free day like, for instance, the free day we have in Bath, on the Cornwall & Bath tour, or a day, like in the Lake District or in Argyll, where we leave roads behind us and take to the water.
+Consequently, on tours of severn days or more, there will be a day on which we will bring in other transport, or have a free day in a nearby city, as we do, for instance, in Bath, on the Cornwall & Bath tour, or have a day on the water, as we do in the Lake District or in Argyll.

 Website photographs

-The vast majority of photographs on this website are customers' photographs, the majority from a handful of talented customers whom we would like to thank for their significant contribution to the website.
+The overwhelming majority of photographs on this website are customers' photographs, many from just a handful of very talented customers whom we would like to thank for their significant contribution to the website.

-We would also like to thank the garden and other property owners for their permission to use images of their gardens and other properties.
+We would also like to thank the owners of gardens and other attractions for their permission to use images of their gardens, etc.

 Finally, we would like to acknowledge the contribution made by a band of selfless photographers, worldwide, who publish their photographs on Creative Commons and other platforms for us all to use.
 Thank you.